steffitan23/cubstart-website/static/media/hw7.44aae70e18faac8be885.md

-# Quizlet-ish (Part 2): Connect your API to a Database
+# HW 7: Quizlet-ish (Part 2): Connect your API to a Database

 Let's make your flashcards app **better**.
 You're going to connect a database to the API so that you can **persist flashcard data**.